Async-Mayeul/elfwalk/README.md

 # Elfwalk
-A tool that print informations of an ELF file
+A tool that parse informations of an ELF file